omerapp99/monday-tool/README.md

+#Update
+Stopped supporting this addon as Monday already added the option to remove all in once.

 # Monday Notification Remover
 Chrome addon for removing notifcations from "Monday", currenty working on adding it to the Chrome store.